 Louis Oosthuizen becomes only the second South African to win The Open at St Andrews.
 With a career defining performance he strode to a 7 stroke winning margin.

-Oosthuizen's seven-stroke winning margin over Lee Westwood at St Andrews in 2010 has been bettered at The Open only by Tiger Woods since 1913.
+Oosthuizen's seven-stroke triumph over Lee Westwood at St Andrews in 2010 represents the second-biggest winning margin in The Open since 1913, beaten only by Tiger Woods in 2000.

-Reached world No 4 and career also contains nine European Tour titles, most recently an emotional six-stroke victory in the South African Open in December, a 57 on his home Mossel Bay course and three Presidents Cup caps.
+Oosthuizen reached world No. 4 and his career also contains nine European Tour titles, most recently an emotional six-stroke victory in the 2018 South African Open, a 57 on his home Mossel Bay course and four Presidents Cup caps.
 That includes winning all four games with Branden Grace and halving his singles against Patrick Reed in 2015.